SDU-eScience/UCloud/infrastructure/ElasticDoc.md

 #Elasticsearch
-To help make metadata searchable and to keep our logging information we use [Elasticsearch](https://www.elastic.co/products/elasticsearch).
+To help make our metadata on files and applications searchable and to keep our logging information we use [Elasticsearch](https://www.elastic.co/products/elasticsearch).
 This is done by having two separate Elasticsearch clusters: One for logs and another for metadata.

 ##Shared Configuration and General Setup
-Both clusters consists of 3+ data nodes of 5 TB storage each, 3 master nodes and 2+ client nodes.
+Both clusters consists of 3+ data nodes, 3 master nodes and 2+ client nodes.

 Elasticsearch tries to distributes data evenly between its data nodes, however it supports that if a node crosses certain thresholds called [watermarks](https://www.elastic.co/guide/en/elasticsearch/reference/current/disk-allocator.html) it will take action to try to redistribute, if available, or to stop nodes from creating more shards or even make them read only until the problem has been resolved.
-These limitation are shared by both clusters and are as following:
+These limitation are divided into 3 different levels and are shared by both clusters:
-- Low: 50GB storage remaining on node.
-  Result: No more shards for replicas can be allocated to this node.
+- Low: No more shards for replicas can be allocated to this node.
-- High: 25GB storage remaining on node.
-  Result: Start to automatically relocate shards away from node to generate more space.
+- High: Start to automatically relocate shards away from node to generate more space.
-- Flood stage: 10GB storage remaining on node.
-  Result: Each index that has shards on this node will now be put into read_only_allow_delete mode.
+- Flood stage: Each index that has shards on this node will now be put into read_only_allow_delete mode.
 This mode can only be removed manually by the cluster admin after fixing the storage problem.

 ##Metadata Searching